Oyelowo/surreal-orm/orm/docs/en/src/statements/delete.md

 ## Delete by ID Using Helper Functions

-The `surreal-orm` library provides helper functions on model instances for common operations.
+The `surreal_orm` library provides helper functions on model instances for common operations.
 Here's how you can delete a record using the `delete_by_id` helper function: